It4innovations/hyperqueue/docs/faq.md

 ??? question "What is a job in HQ?"

     Job is a collection of tasks (a task graph).
 You can display and manage jobs using the CLI.

+??? question "What operating systems does HQ support?"

+    HyperQueue currently only officially supports Linux (Ubuntu, Debian, CentOS, etc.).
+It might be possible to compile it for other operating systems, however we do not provide any support nor promise to fix any bugs for other operating systems.

 ??? question "How to deploy HQ?"